resonatehq-examples/example-schedule-reminder-py/README.md

 ## Stateful Agent = Stateless Agent + Stateful Execution

-The AI Agent does not keep track of state or time, all of which is handled by Resonate: The Agent is part of a durable runtime that can wait hours, days, or weeks and still complete the task.
+The AI Agent does not keep track of state or time, both of which are handled by Resonate: The Agent is part of a durable runtime that can wait hours, days, or weeks and still complete the task.
 The runtime wakes the Agent when it's time to act.

 This eliminates the need for traditional scheduling infrastructure like cron jobs, message queues, or databases.